JaxProjex/traccarTakFlow/README.md

 # traccarTakFlow
-Node-Red Flow to forward Traccar server device locations to ATAK via multicast or TAKServer.
-CoT icons will change colors based on speed and status and can be configured to populate as a pointer to show course direction of movement (not supported by iTAK) or as a Spot Icon. (used in conjunction with Ampledatas node-red-contrib-tak). copy contents in "traccarTakFlow.json" and import to Node-Red.
+Node-Red Flow to forward Traccar Client device locations to ATAK via multicast or TAKServer.
+CoT icons will change colors based on speed and status and can be configured to populate as a pointer to show course direction of movement (not supported by iTAK) or as a Spot Icon. (used in conjunction with Ampledatas node-red-contrib-tak).

 ![traccar flow](/screenshot1.png?raw=true "Node Red Flow")